-8.10.
-The language used in all communications with the customer must be the same as the language used for the initial advertising, unless the customer elects to change the language to another language supported by the member.
+- 8.10.
+The language used in all communications with the customer must be the same as the language used for the initial advertising, unless the customer elects to change the language to another language supported by the member. - 8.11.
+Marketing material for services other than adult services must not contain strong language.
+Strong language means crude words, threats, abuse, profanity or language that amounts to prejudice.